Home photography projects are a great fallback for all new and creative photographers to rely on when the outdoors just isn’t accessible or appealing.

-Get yourself a stool if you need to raise the camera higher and look straight back down (90-degree angle) to the flat lay.
+Get yourself a stool if you need to raise the camera higher and look straight back down (90-degree angle) to the flat lay photograph.
 Try different arrangements each time you shoot.

-Now go hunting around your home looking for some double perspectives.
-Try positioning the mirror in the middle of your subject and touching the rim of your lens so you’re shooting right along the surface for the best effect.
+Next, go hunting around your house looking for some double perspectives.
+Position the mirror in the middle of your subject and touching the rim of your lens so you’re shooting right along the surface for the best effect.
 If you’re too close to focus, then stand back and zoom into the mirror gradually.

 Mix it up a little and position the mirror on the vertical, horizontal and diagonal across your camera’s view to see what odd perspectives you can create.
 It’ll educate you in creating depth, attempting half crops and the power of reflections.

-Take all your shots and upload them into a collage creator – we love Photo Joiner! (not sponsored) Create a collage of all your shots but mix up the natural positionings to create a mosaic view.
+Take all your shots and upload them into a collage creator, something like Photo Joiner or Pixlr X have free templates to help with this.
+Create a collage of all your shots but mix up the natural positionings to create a mosaic view.

 It’s a great way to tease audiences as to what the original object was and a great talking point when you have visitors at home.

-To do this project with an existing image you’ll need to re-crop it and save individual versions in editing and then upload it to make the collage.
+To do this home photography project with an existing image you’ll need to re-crop it and save individual versions in editing and then upload it to make the collage.

-If you’ve taken our iPhotography Light Tricks Course you’ll know all about the Harris effect.
-But those newbies this is a blend of photography and editing to create a very psychedelic look.
-Watch the video to see how it’s done.
+If you’ve seen or studied our Light Tricks course, you’ll know all about the Harris Shutter effect.
+But if you’re a beginner to this blend of photography and editing to create a very psychedelic look watch the video below to see how it’s done.

 There’s nothing better than totally abandoning every rule of composition you’ve been told about in photography!
 Rules are made to be broken right?
-Well in this home project we’re smashing any guidance about framing.
+Well in this home photography project I’m telling you to break the traditional rules about framing.

-Instead, pick a range of objects around the house and only photograph half of them – which half is up to you.
+Instead, pick a range of objects around the house and only have half of them in the each shot.
 Slide it to the left, right, top or bottom of the frame – it doesn’t matter.
 Just make sure only half of your subject is in the frame and is empty space.

-It’s new-wave, modern, unusual, thought-provoking and surprisingly fun!
+Its new-wave, modern, unusual, thought-provoking, and surprisingly fun home photography project.

-This is a clever home project that doesn’t involve you behind the camera.
-You’ll need to pick out some appliances or places you can put your camera inside.
+This is a clever home photography project that doesn’t involve you behind the camera.
+Look to pick out some household appliances or places you can put your camera inside.
+Think about:

 You’ll need to set your camera up with certain settings too: